KatherineMichel/portfolio/doc/djangocon-us-2024-recap.md

 ### The Parlour

 I made a trip to [The Parlour](https://theparlour.co/) for the second year in a row.
 Last year, I had chocolate and was underwhelmed.
 This year, I had their most popular flavor- Salted Butter Caramel.
 It was truly incredible.
-Hope to make it back to Durham someday and visit The Parlour again!
+I hope to make it back to Durham someday and visit The Parlour again!

 Salted Butter Caramel
 ![](djangocon-us-2024-recap-images/the-parlour.jpg)